Codewtithdips/Social-Media-APP/README.md

 [![Watch the video](https://img.youtube.com/vi/TMQP7kf9f0s/maxresdefault.jpg
 )](https://youtu.be/TMQP7kf9f0s)

-Here is the video of the full project, demonstrating how to use it and showcasing its features.
-This is a full-fledged social media web application built using the **Django framework**.
-The app allows users to register, create profiles, follow other users, and interact through posts.
-The goal is to provide a seamless social networking experience with features like user authentication, profile customization, and a dynamic news feed.
+This Social Media App is a feature-rich platform built using Django, Django REST Framework, HTML, CSS, and Bootstrap, designed to provide a seamless and engaging user experience.
+It includes user authentication, profile customization, and a dynamic feed, allowing users to connect and interact effortlessly.
+Secure login and registration are implemented using Django ORM, ensuring robust database management.
+The application’s responsive UI, crafted with HTML, CSS, and Bootstrap, ensures compatibility across different devices, delivering an intuitive and visually appealing interface.
+This project demonstrates a blend of backend efficiency and frontend responsiveness, making it a scalable and modern social networking solution.

 ## 📂 Features
 - **User Authentication**: Signup, Login, Logout, and Password Reset.